To main heading

 If the added links include all the current categories for the subsite, the Categories link will not be shown.

-The Subsite links subsection of the Links section at the bottom of page contains links to the more utilitarian pages of a site, such as the Contact page.
+The Subsite links subsection of the Links section at the bottom of each public page contains links to the more utilitarian pages of a site, such as the Contact page.
 Up to three custom links can be added before those for other pages that may useful for visitors, such as a mini bios page.

 Some major visual linking facilities are available for enhanced discovery of content.